 National Symbols of India: Pride of Indian

-The national symbol of the country has its own history, personality, and uniqueness.
+The national symbols of India have its own history, personality, and uniqueness.
 The national symbols of India is a reflection of the country, which has been chosen very thoughtfully.
-In this post, we will know about the national symbols of the Republic of India.
+In this post, we will know about the national symbols of India.
+Following are the national symbols of India:

 The national flag of India is the Tricolor, a symbol of the pride of India.
-The tricolor has three color strips in equal proportion.
+The tricolour has three colour strips in equal proportion.

-- It has a dark saffron color at the top, which is a symbol of courage and sacrifice.
+- It has a dark saffron colour at the top, which is a symbol of courage and sacrifice.

 - The white stripe in the middle is a symbol of peace and truth.

-- The green color at the bottom symbolizes faith, prosperity, and greenery.
+- The green colour at the bottom symbolizes faith, prosperity, and greenery.

-In the tricolor, Ashoka Chakra is made from blue in the middle of the white color; which has 24 stripes.
+In the tricolour, Ashoka Chakra is made from blue in the middle of the white colour; which has 24 stripes.
 This flag is like the Swaraj flag, which was designed by Pingali Venkayya.

 National Emblem of India: Singh (Lions) in Ashok Stambh